 SDR 11 vs. SDR 13.5 both categorize under the SDR rating system for the pipe.
 The SDR (standard dimension ratio) is a pressure pipe rating method.
 The SDR increases as the pressure rating decreases.
 “D” stands for the line outside diameter (mm, in), while “S” stands for pipe wall thickness in mm or in.
 SDR provides excellent tensile and impact strength.

-The pressure rating of SDR 11 is PN16 or 16 bar.
-The number “11” denotes that the outside diameter is 11 times the wall thickness.
+SDR 11 denotes that the outside diameter is 11 times the wall thickness.
 The pipe’s outer diameter equals the minimum wall thickness multiplied by the SDR.
 As a result, SDR 11 pipe is part of the SDR family and provides a designation for how well it withstands pressure.
 Internal pressure for SDR 11 pipe is around 130 psi.

-The SDR 11 pipe is a red-colored class 1 line.
-HDPE, ABS, PVC, CPVC, and other materials can make an SDR 11 pipe.
+The SDR 11 pipe may fashion from HDPE, ABS, PVC, CPVC, and other materials.
+The vast majority of installations are PVC or HDPE.
 The majority of SDR-11 pipe transports liquids under low pressure.

 SDR 13.5 is a multi-purpose continuous length smooth solid wall conduit.
-It is manufactured of HDPE resin and adheres to Eastern’s Quality Assurance System.
-Smooth and ribbed inner walls are both available.
+It is typically manufactured of HDPE or PVC, depending on the process requirements.
+It comes with either smooth or ribbed inner walls.

 These pipes and fittings are used for agriculture, irrigation, water supply, industrial process lines, swimming pools, firefighting mains, etc. These pipes are generally superior to C.I., D.I. or R.C.C. pipes.
 They offer advantages like lightweight, easy and fast installation, excellent corrosion and chemical resistance, high flow rates, and long life at a low price point.